Lower Extremity MRI (Foot, Ankle, Knee, Leg or Hip MRI) - CAM 721HB

 - Medication

-- Painful flatfoot deformity with suspected tarsal coalition, not responsive to active conservative care65
+- Painful flatfoot (pes planus) deformity with suspected tarsal coalition, not responsive to non-active conservative care (such as orthotics, rest etc.) (50)

-- Slipped Capital Femoral Epiphysis with negative frog leg and AP x-rays of the hips but clinically suspected66,67,68
+- Slipped Capital Femoral Epiphysis with negative frog leg and AP x-rays of the hips but clinically suspected(51,52)

 - Drehmann sign